MicrosoftDocs/learn/learn-pr/azure-devops/provision-infrastructure-azure-pipelines/includes/7-set-up-environment.md

 Although you don't need an Azure subscription to work with Azure DevOps, here you'll use Azure DevOps to deploy to Azure resources that exist in your Azure subscription.
 To simplify the process, you need to sign in to both your Azure subscription and your Azure DevOps organization under the same Microsoft account.

-If you use different Microsoft accounts to sign into Azure and Azure DevOps, add a user to your DevOps organization under the Microsoft account you use to sign in to Azure.
-[Add users to your organization or project](https://docs.microsoft.com/azure/devops/organizations/accounts/add-organization-users?view=azure-devops&tabs=browser&azure-portal=true) explains how to add a user.
+If you use different Microsoft accounts to sign in to Azure and Azure DevOps, add a user to your DevOps organization under the Microsoft account that you use to sign in to Azure.
+For more information, see [Add users to your organization or project](https://docs.microsoft.com/azure/devops/organizations/accounts/add-organization-users?view=azure-devops&tabs=browser&azure-portal=true).
 When you add the user, choose the **Basic** access level.

-Then sign out of Azure DevOps and sign in again under the Microsoft account you use to sign in to your Azure subscription.
+Then sign out of Azure DevOps and sign in again under the Microsoft account that you use to sign in to your Azure subscription.

 ## Get the Azure DevOps project

-Here, you make sure that your Azure DevOps organization is set up to complete the rest of this module.
+Make sure that your Azure DevOps organization is set up to complete the rest of this module.
 You do this by running a template that creates a project for you in Azure DevOps.

-The modules in this learning path form a progression, where you follow the Tailspin web team through their DevOps journey.
+The modules in this learning path form a progression, where you follow the Tailspin web team through its DevOps journey.
 For learning purposes, each module has an associated Azure DevOps project.

 ### Run the template